jcazevedo/jcazevedo.net/about.md

 In case you're interested, you can grab my [CV][7].
 You can contact me through [email][8], [twitter][9] or [IRC][10].
-I usually lurk in the [freenode][11] network under the 'jcazevedo' handle.
+I usually lurk in the [freenode][11] network under the `jcazevedo` handle.

 [1]: http://www.shiftforward.eu/
 [2]: http://www.goodreads.com/jcazevedo